Browsed by

 Fallen Leaf Lake, Tahoe, 2019

 We came to an Aspen grove, devoid of most of the bright yellow leaves.
 I noticed a pinecone in one of the trees – “oddly placed,” I thought.
-Curiously, I zoomed into the pinecone with my frozen binoculars, only it wasn’t a pinecone (as you might have suspected already).
+Curiously, I zoomed into the pinecone with my frozen binoculars, only it wasn’t a pinecone.
 “Owl!”
-I shouted, maybe too loudly, to Gabe.
-A little Northern Pygmy Owl sat there watching us with yellow, piercing eyes, sometimes flashing its feathered false eyes on the back of its head when it was comfortable with directing its attention elsewhere for a brief moment.
+I shouted, maybe too loudly, to my husband.
+A little Northern Pygmy-Owl sat there watching us with yellow, piercing eyes.
+Sometimes it flashed its feathered false eyes on the back of its head when it was comfortable with directing its attention elsewhere for a brief moment.
 Double exciting was submitting an eBird report for this “unreported” species for Fallen Leaf Lake.
 After watching the tiny bundle of owl for a while, we quietly snuck away to give it some peace.

 Lake Baron